nstapleton1/ChainLinkHackathonFall2022/README.md

 Create NFTs to reward users and allow access to other levels

-Put entire website on IPFS
+Host entire website on IPFS